REFER A PATIENT - Please click here for details.

 Pregnancy

-Given that pregnancy often progresses lipoedema, as with any progressive disease it is best managed early for those patients where progression is significant.
+Given that pregnancy often progresses Lipoedema, as with any progressive disease it is best managed early for those patients where progression is significant.
 As the aim of this Lipoextraction surgery is to remove all the fat so it does not return, pregnancy is encouraged after surgery for those wishing to start or enlarge their families.
 The earlier the surgery less number of surgeries will need to be performed.
 If not managed in a timely manner, Lipoedema can result in further complications including reduced mobility, lymphoedema (due to scarring of the lymphatics secondary to the inflammatory nature of the lipoedema tissue); as well as depression, anxiety, body dysmorphia or eating disorders.

 Lipoedema that has been completely removed using the Lipoedema Extraction surgery protocol should not return during pregnancy and after pregnancy.
-This has been confirmed over 20 years at the lipo clinic in Germany where Dr Lekich has been trained; as well as Dr Lekich performing high volume Lipoedema Extraction surgery since 2017 in Australia.
+This has been confirmed over 20 years at the lipo clinic in Germany where Dr Lekich trained; as well as Dr Lekich performing high volume Lipoedema Extraction surgery since 2017 in Australia.

 Post surgery, you would have wait at least 3 – 6 months for it to be safe to have a baby.